Four Ways to Help Your Teen Avoid Senioritis

 Some seniors may be tempted to relax a little too much before the end of senior year.

-As graduation approaches, parents of teenagers are faced with a new dilemma: They must guide their children through to the next stage of life while also ensuring that teens begin to take responsibility for their mistakes and daily tasks.
+As graduation approaches, parents of teenagers face a new dilemma: They must guide their children through to the next stage of life while also ensuring that teens begin to take responsibility for their mistakes and daily tasks.
 Most freshmen, sophomores, and juniors don’t anticipate getting senioritis, but anyone can be vulnerable.

 How do you ensure your teen is engaged in their senior year without overstepping?
 Let’s look at a few simple guiding rules for facilitating a smooth transition out of high school.